List of Marvel Comics characters: M: Menace

-When Menace attacked a Hollister Rally, she managed to badly beat Spider-Man (who had earlier been shot through the arm) and claimed a "citizen's arrest" to the arriving police.
-Menace then flew into the Hollister party headquarters, and changed back into Lily Hollister, just before Harry walked in on her.
+When Menace attacked a Hollister rally, she managed to badly beat Spider-Man (who had earlier been shot through the arm) and claimed a "citizen's arrest" to the arriving police.
+Menace then flew into the Hollister party headquarters, and changed back into Lily, just before Harry walked in on her.
 She revealed to Harry that she was Menace.
 She then told Harry that she accepted his earlier marriage proposal.
-On Election Day, Menace attacked two police officers for arresting her former friend Carlie Cooper for a crime she didn't commit, then attacked Spider-Man when he appeared.
-Menace was about to finish him until Harry, as the Green Goblin, appeared and shot Menace with a serum, with Spider-Man giving her the full injection.
+On Election Day, Menace attacked two police officers for arresting her former friend Carlie Cooper for a crime she didn't commit, then attacked Spider-Man when the latter appeared.
+Menace was about to finish him until Harry appeared and shot Menace with a serum, with Spider-Man giving her the full injection.
 This caused Menace to change back into Lily and was seen in a live broadcast, with her father watching in shock and in tears of this revelation.
-A few days after the event, with Bill Hollister as the new Mayor of New York, Lily was now in prison and was visited by Norman Osborn, who discovered the engagement ring given to her by Harry and welcomed her to the family.
+A few days after the event, with Bill as the new Mayor of New York, Lily was now in prison and was visited by Norman who discovered the engagement ring given to her by Harry and welcomed her to the family.

+She is later seen released from prison in her Menace form and approaches Harry, telling him that she has "moved on".
+Harry believes that she has started a relationship with Norman and warns her that she will be disposed of once Norman's done with her.

+During the Dark Reign storyline, Lily reappears in her Menace form to Harry, threatening Harry's life at first before then showing Harry that she is pregnant.
+After this, Harry calls Norman to inform that Harry will be accepting Norman's invitation to work for the Dark Avengers, which highly upsets Peter Parker.
+Harry's real reason for joining is to steal a cure for the serum to use on Lily and the baby so they can be healthy.
+However, she pushes Harry away and reveals that it was all a ruse to make Harry become American Son so he could be used to die in a tragedy to engender sympathy and support for Norman.
+She also shows a new, decidedly more feminine Goblin figure with large full horns and a green complexion.
+Lily reveals to Harry that Norman is actually the baby's father.
+She then goes to work for the Dark Avengers in an unknown capacity.
+After Norman's fall from power, Lily is on the run from the law.
+It is also revealed that, due to the time of conception, there is a possibility that Harry is her unborn child's father.